 Worst Native Advertising Examples

 Now, let’s check out some of the worst examples of native advertising so you know what not to do for your own campaign.

 The Atlantic’s Scientology Ad

-The Atlantic ran an ad/article in 2013 titled “David Miscavige Leads Scientology to Milestone Year.”
+The Atlantic displayed an ad/article in 2013 titled “David Miscavige Leads Scientology to Milestone Year.”
 Though the article was labeled “Sponsor Content,” many readers took issue with the promotional piece for what many believe is a cult.
 The Atlantic quickly pulled the article and issued an apology, though it is still considered a classic native advertising mistake.